 To contact me, email: firstname.lastname@example.org

-Last year I set up Eyewitness Media, dedicated to telling stories from a visual perspective, and my four most recent programmes have been made as co-productions with Wellington Films.
+In 2017, I set up Eyewitness Media, dedicated to telling stories from a visual perspective, and my most recent programmes have been made as co-productions with Wellington Films.
 Two new episodes of Deaf Funny will be broadcast in autumn 2019 and I’m currently working on new commissions.